shanavasaintolien/marketing-analytics-labs/lab-00-data-says-about-you/README.md

 # 📤 Submission Instructions

-- Submit one file via Canvas (PDF, image, or document)
+- Submit one file via Canvas (PDF, image, or document).
+You can also submit a link if that works better to share the assignment, but you must make sure that it is accessible by anyone who has the link.
+I will not chase you if the link is inaccessible.
+It is YOUR responsibility to make sure that it works properly.
+You will (unfortunately) receive 0 points if I cannot access it.

 ---